2022 Tampa Bay Buccaneers season

-The 2022 season was to be the 34th and final year for longtime Buccaneers Radio Network announcer Gene Deckerhoff, however he reversed his decision during the offseason.
-On February 1, 2023, one year exactly after his initial retirement, quarterback Tom Brady announced that he will retire from the league, "for good".
+The 2022 season was to be the 34th and final year for longtime Buccaneers Radio Network announcer Gene Deckerhoff; however, he reversed his decision during the offseason.
+On February 1, 2023, one year exactly after his initial retirement, quarterback Tom Brady announced that he was retiring from the league, "for good".

-The Buccaneers attempted an NFL record 751 passes in 2022.
+The Buccaneers attempted an NFL-record 751 passes during the 2022 season.